visarcdarren/tournament-manager/README.md

 ### Lost Admin Access
 Use the superuser login feature from the tournament list page footer.

+### Device ID Issues (Fixed in v2.1)
+Device IDs are now permanent and never change.
+If you're experiencing access issues:
+1. Check `localStorage.getItem('tournament-device-id')` in browser console
+2. Use superuser login to regain access
+3. Clear browser data and refresh if device ID is missing

 ### Schedule Generation Fails
 - Ensure all teams have the same number of active players
 - Check that teams have enough players for all game types
 - Verify at least one station per game type

+### Real-Time Updates Not Working
+- Check network connection
+- Look for SSE connection errors in browser console
+- Refresh page to reconnect

 ### Docker Issues
 ```bash